4. Optimization#

 (4.38)#\[x_{t+1} = x_{t} - H_{t}^{-1}f'(x_{t}), \quad t \geq 1.\]

-For this approximation to hold we need to satisfy the secant condition
+For this approximation to hold, we need to satisfy the secant condition

 (4.39)#\[f'(x_{t}) - f'(x_{t-1}) = H_{t}(x_{t} - x_{t-1}).\]

-Or generalized to higher dimensions
+Or generalized to higher dimensions as

 (4.40)#\[\nabla f({\bf{x_{t}}}) - \nabla f({\bf{x_{t-1}}}) = H_{t}({\bf{x_{t}}} - {\bf{x_{t-1}}}).\]